KQM-git/kqm-compendium/content/comps/itto_mono_geo/1_itto_mono_geo.md

 # **Notes**

 This calc uses Free-to-Play gear on all units, with the exception of Favonius Lance on Zhongli, which can be replaced with Black Tassel.
-Itto's ER requirements can be higher depending on particle RNG.
+Itto's ER requirements can be higher depending on Particle RNG.
 Higher DMG combos on Itto can be used, but the one covered here is relatively hard.
 Visit https://keqingmains.com/itto/ to learn more about his combos.
-4ToM on Zhongli can be dropped for a <5% dps decrease.
+4TotM on Zhongli can be dropped for a <5% DPS decrease.
 <br></br>

 # **Rotation Notes**